Partial Information Sharing over Social Learning Networks

 and in (b) we used the definition of $L_\ell(\thetasharec)$ seen in \eqref{eq:likelihoodthetac}.
-Setting $\bm{y}_{k,i}=\frac{\bm{\mu}_{k,i}(\theta)}{\bm{\mu}_{k,i}(\thetashare)}$ and:
+Setting $\bm{y}_{k,i}=\log\frac{\bm{\mu}_{k,i}(\theta)}{\bm{\mu}_{k,i}(\thetashare)}$ and:

-We can rewrite \eqref{eq:lastrecurs} in vector form as:
+we can rewrite \eqref{eq:lastrecurs} in vector form as:

-Notice that the recursion in \eqref{eq:lastrecurs1} satisfies the model in \eqref{eq:lemrecurs}, but for the inequality.
+for all $i>i_0$.
+Accordingly, the recursion in \eqref{eq:lastrecurs1} satisfies the model in \eqref{eq:lemrecurs} with inequality, and with initial state $\bm{y}_{k,i_0}$.
 As we develop the recursion, the inequality in \eqref{eq:lastrecurs1} is preserved.
-Regarding the conditions on $\bm{x}_i$ for applying Lemma~\ref{lem:aux1}, the first two terms on the RHS of \eqref{eq:xlemma8} inherit the i.i.d. property of the observations $\bm{\xi}_i$ and have finite expectation (the argument here is similar to the one used in the proof of Lemma~\ref{lemma:rate} in Appendix~\ref{ap:truthpartial}).
+Regarding the conditions on $\bm{x}_i$ for applying Lemma~\ref{lem:aux1}, the first two terms on the RHS of \eqref{eq:xlemma8} inherit the i.i.d. property of the observations $\bm{\xi}_i$ and have finite expectation.
 The third term on the RHS of \eqref{eq:xlemma8} is deterministic and bounded.
-Applying Property~\ref{prop:int}, we see that $\bm{x}_i$ satisfies the conditions \eqref{eq:aslim1}--\eqref{eq:aslim3} in Lemma~\ref{lem:aux1} with $\bar{x}=\E(\bm{x}_i)$.
+Applying Property~\ref{prop:int}, we see that $\bm{x}_i$ satisfies the conditions \eqref{eq:aslim1} and \eqref{eq:aslim2} in Lemma~\ref{lem:aux1}.
 From Lemma~\ref{lem:aux1} and for each $\theta\neq\thetashare$, we have that

 Taking into account the arbitrariness of $\epsilon$, we end up with the following result: